TL;DR: Best OpenClaw Search Providers

 Honest take: The domain_filter parameter is the feature that makes Perplexity worth evaluating over Brave for technical or academic research.
 Restricting results to .gov, .edu, and nature.com meaningfully improves signal quality on topics where SEO noise is a problem.
 The Sonar mode is useful when you want synthesized summaries over raw results, though it is a different interaction pattern from every other provider.

-Cons: The dual-mode setup is a source of confusion: switching from the Search API to Sonar changes the response format and disables most filter parameters (only query and freshness work on the Sonar path).
+Cons: The dual-mode setup is a source of confusion: switching from the Search API to Sonar changes the response format and disables most filter parameters (query, count, and freshness are accepted on the Sonar path; country, language, date_after, date_before, domain_filter, max_tokens, and max_tokens_per_page return explicit errors).
 If provider: "perplexity" is configured but the key is missing, OpenClaw fails fast at startup rather than silently degrading.
 No free tier is advertised in the OpenClaw documentation.

 Full reference at docs.openclaw.ai/perplexity.
 For other search options with similar capabilities, see our Perplexity alternatives guide.